szilard2356/uart-formal-verification/README.md

 * Traditional Waveform Verification: Initial testing relied on structured tasks and randomized stimulus generation, followed by manual visual inspection of the waveforms to detect basic functional errors.
 * Automated Self-Checking Verification (Scoreboard): To handle extensive, automated testing (e.g., verifying robustness against baud rate deviations), parallel prediction algorithms were implemented.
 A Scoreboard component continuously monitored the DUT, comparing the real-time received data (rx_data) against the expected outputs.
 * Assertion-Based Verification (SVA): To mathematically validate strict temporal rules and protocol specifications—such as ensuring the ready signal drops exactly one clock cycle after the tx_strobe—SystemVerilog Assertions were integrated into the environment.
 Both assert and cover statements were utilized to guarantee that all protocol states were reachable and unviolated during simulation.

+# Thesis Project (Starting September 2026)

+The continuation of this project will serve as the foundation for my university thesis.
+The primary objective is to upgrade the current UART module with additional peripherals, creating a highly robust RTL design, and to verify it using state-of-the-art industry methodologies.

+Key milestones include:
+* **System Expansion:** Upgrading the core UART architecture by integrating complex peripherals to develop a more comprehensive hardware design.
+* **UVM Integration:** Transitioning the testbench environment to the Universal Verification Methodology (UVM) for highly scalable, reusable, and structured automated testing.
+* **Formal Verification:** Expanding the use of SystemVerilog Assertions (SVA) beyond dynamic simulation to perform exhaustive formal verification, mathematically proving corner cases and strict protocol properties.